Buck moon: when to watch July’s supermoon, according to NASA

 - When is the best time to view the buck supermoon?
 Technically, the “best” time has passed.
 The was at 5:06 a.m.
 EDT this morning, says NASA.
 However, all is not lost.
 The space agency notes that at 2:38 p.m.
 EDT this afternoon, July 13, 2022, the moon will be in its full moon phase, so once the sun sets it will look like a supermoon because it’s still within its perigee.

 - So there’s still time to see the buck supermoon?
 Yep.
-NASA says the buck moon will appear full for the next three days – until early Friday morning, July 15.
+NASA says the buck moon will appear full for the next three days–until early Friday morning, July 15.
 So that means you still have tonight and Thursday night to go out and look up at the sky to see a truly wondrous sight.